Coal in Canada: Coal in Alberta

+As of June 2024, Alberta had phased out all coal fired electrical generation, with the remaining plants converting over to natural gas generation.

 Coal in British Columbia

 In 2019, coal sales reached $5.08 billion US, making coal the province's "most valuable mined commodity".
 About 85% of B.C.'s coal is a higher grade of coal, known as metallurgical coal or coking coal.
 It is used to produce good-quality coke. which is essential in blast furnaces used to make steel from iron ore.
 Most coal from British Columbia mines is exported on the international markets through coal ports near Vancouver or Prince Rupert.

 Major coals mine fields in the province include a field in the Kootenay Mountains in southeastern B.C., and Peace coalfields in northeastern B.C.
 British Columbia's largest producing coal field is in Elk Valley (British Columbia), which is located in the Kootenay Mountains, about 60 kilometres from the borders of Montana and Alberta.
 It has had operational coal mines for over a century.
 By 2020, Teck Resources owned all five coal mines in that region including Elkford Operations, an open-pit mine just west of the Alberta border with British Columbia.